oslabs-beta/Ciphyr/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Real-time monitoring of your GraphQL server query traffic.
-Ciphyr is security.
-Ciphyr is it.
+Ciphyr takes GraphQL security to the next level.
+It acts as a vigilant guardian for your GraphQL API, continuously monitoring incoming queries and detecting potential threats.
+With customizable rules and alerts, you have complete control over what constitutes a security threat.
+Whether it's identifying complex nested queries or excessive data retrieval, Ciphyr will have your back, notifying you in real time so you can take immediate action.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>